Gut Health

 Only one family of probiotics can achieve all of those goals: spore probiotics.

-Spore probiotics have protective shells that allow them to overcome even the harshest environments.
-They can withstand stomach acid, digestive enzymes, and extreme temperatures.
+Spore probiotics have protective endospore shells that allow them to survive even the harshest environments.
+They can withstand stomach acid, bile, digestive enzymes, and extreme temperatures.
 That’s how they easily survive digestion and travel all the way to your gut alive and ready to work.

 Once spore probiotics get to the large intestine, they come out of their shells.
-They quickly set up camp, and begin to wipe out bad bacteria.
-They encourage other probiotic bacteria to grow and multiply, restoring healthy balance in your gut microbiome.
+They quickly set up camp and begin to wipe out bad bacteria.
+They encourage other probiotic bacteria to grow and multiply, bringing healthy balance to your gut microbiome.

 A healthy gut microbiome makes it much easier for your body to deal with both celiac disease and SIBO.